 Los Luna Story

 "It was by chance I met the artisans I work with today, just by exploring Indonesia, going off the beaten track with the kids, meeting people, and discovering the rituals of daily life.
-I found myself wanting to bring baskets, furniture, and beautiful old wooden wares into our home, and after a time I wanted to offer the same to other people too.
-That is where Los Luna began, as a retail store, homewares that have been made with traditional crafts, and hold cultural significance."
+I found myself obsessing over the baskets, furniture, and beautiful old wooden wares and bringing them into our home, and after a time I wanted to offer the same to other people too.
+That is where Los Luna began, homewares that have been made with traditional crafts, and hold cultural significance."

 Los Luna is about tradition, culture, and the beauty in authenticity.
 "Every piece is finished and of impeccable quality, but I like there to be the sign of hand stitching and hand painting that marks each piece as individual and unique.
 That is where the stories come from, and I believe this is what we look for when we bring something into our home, a story."